vijaykeswani/vijaykeswani.github.io/courses/col8381/index.md

 ## Responsible AI
 2025-2026 Semester 2

+**Post-course completion update:** A short summary of all student projects is available [here](https://vijaykeswani.github.io/courses/col8381/projects/).
+Thanks to everyone who took part in the course and made it a success :)

 **Instructor:** [Vijay Keswani](mailto:vkeswani@cse.iitd.ac.in)
 **Classes:** Tues-Fri 2.00-3.30 pm at LH 605
 **Office Hours:** Wed 2.00-4.00 pm at Bharti 418